KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/gaming-sdk-tutorial-3.md

 };
 ```

-Now let’s use these two.
-First, we need to check if current player won the game, if not, we check if it isn a tie.
-Depending on that, we set the game state and call the proper functor we defined earlier.
+Check if the current player won the game.
+If not, check if the game is not a tie.

+Set the game state accordingly and call the proper functor.

 ```
 if (did_current_player_win_the_game()) {